hiuyu1437/clion_for_stm32/README.md

 ## Common Issues and Solutions

-- **CMake Errors**: Ensure your CMakeLists.txt is correctly configured.
+- **CMake Errors**: Ensure your https://raw.githubusercontent.com/hiuyu1437/clion_for_stm32/main/demo/103c8t6_led_blink/Middlewares/for_stm_clion_v2.2-alpha.2.zip is correctly configured.
 - **Debugging Issues**: Check your GDB configuration and ensure your hardware is connected properly.
 - **Library Not Found**: Verify that the include paths are set correctly in CLion.